krfkeith/tart/trunk/doc/source/intro/functions.rst

 .. note::
-  The compiler only creates closure cells for function parameters and variables declared with :keyword:`var`.
-For values declared with :keyword:`let`, the compiler instead creates a copy of the variable in the closure itself, which is more efficient, since it avoids the extra heap allocation.
-Because values declared with :keyword:`let` cannot be changed, there's no need for the closure and the enclosing function to share a reference to the same variable.
+  The compiler only creates closure cells for function parameters and variables declared with :kw:`var`.
+For values declared with :kw:`let`, the compiler instead creates a copy of the variable in the closure itself, which is more efficient, since it avoids the extra heap allocation.
+Because values declared with :kw:`let` cannot be changed, there's no need for the closure and the enclosing function to share a reference to the same variable.
 Of course, if the variable is a reference type, then the closure will have a copy of the *pointer*, not the object itself, which will still be shared.